Elndrit/Image-Attachment-Service-/README.md

-# Image Attachment Service
+# Image Attachment Service (EAN Processing)

-A FastAPI-based service for uploading and managing images with JWT authentication and background image processing using Redis and RQ.
+A FastAPI-based service for processing EAN codes and automatically fetching product images from external APIs.
+The service uses JWT authentication and background processing with Redis and RQ.

 ## 🏗️ Project Architecture